LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk/standard-token.md

 This tutorial explains how to use the [`OptimismMintableERC20Factory`](https://github.com/ethereum-optimism/optimism/blob/186e46a47647a51a658e699e9ff047d39444c2de/packages/contracts-bedrock/contracts/universal/OptimismMintableERC20Factory.sol) to deploy a standardized ERC-20 token on Lisk Sepolia.
 Tokens created by this factory contract are compatible with the Standard Bridge system and include basic logic for deposits, transfers, and withdrawals.
-If you want to include specialized logic within your L2 token, see the tutorial on [Bridging Your Custom ERC-20 Token to OP Mainnet Using the Standard Bridge](./custom-token) instead.
+If you want to include specialized logic within your L2 token, see the tutorial on [Bridging Your Custom ERC-20 Token to Lisk](./custom-token) instead.

 ## Dependencies